Yoo Seung-jun: 2002–present: Overseas career

+In August 2007, Yoo released the single "My World" in China.
+On September 18, 2007, he released his seventh album Rebirth of YSJ as a "special release" for his fans, with proceeds of the album donated to charity.
+The album was produced under the collaboration of production teams from the United States, China, and South Korea.
+He also released the single "You and Me" in China.
+Yoo appeared on the cover of the October 2007 issue of Men's Health China, where he was the first Korean male to be featured on the cover of the Chinese edition.
 He earned a role in an untitled Taiwanese drama loosely based on Bret Easton Ellis's novel Less than Zero.

 In June 2008, Yoo signed a 15-year contract with Jackie Chan's entertainment management company to become an actor.
 He has since attempted to establish a name for himself in mainland China while continuing his singing and acting career.
 In February 2010, Yoo made his film debut in Jackie Chan's Little Big Soldier as Prince Wen.

 In 2015, it was announced that Yoo would appear in the film Dragon Blade.

+On November 21, 2018, Yoo attempted to make a comeback in the Korean entertainment industry with a 5-track extended play album titled Another Day originally set for release on December 5, with the pre-release title song "Another Day" and accompanying music video set to release on November 22.
+Yoo's label deleted the teaser and canceled the album after public outrage.
+Another label who Yoo had contact with also declined to distribute the album.
+On January 18, 2019, Yoo was able to release Another Day on streaming services such as Melon and Naver Music.

-In 2022, Steve Yoo is currently an enrolled student in Westminster Seminary California.
+In 2022, Yoo was enrolled as a student in Westminster Seminary California.

 Personal life

-In 2011, in response to an announcement by South Korean television network Seoul Broadcasting System on holding a public poll on whether South Koreans think Yoo should be allowed to come back to South Korea, he said he had no plans to return.

-In December 2013, rumor had it that the ban on Yoo was lifted and that he could enter South Korea.
-In January 2014, however, South Korea's Military Manpower Association released a statement firmly denying the allegation.

-On May 19, 2015, Yoo appeared in a video where he opened up on his side of the story regarding his evading military service back in 2002.
-He appeared getting down on his hands and knees begging to be accepted back into South Korea promising that he would "do whatever it takes" and that he would accept any condition the South Korean government allowed.

-On February 23, 2017, following a court hearing, Yoo lost his second and final appeal for having his entry ban lifted, and is no longer allowed to return to South Korea, nor he is able to appeal his entry ban in the future.

-On July 11, 2019, the South Korean Supreme Court sent Yoo's previously closed case back to the Seoul High Court.

-On November 15, 2019, an appeals court reversed its earlier decision and ruled in favor of Yoo, which could finally allow him to visit South Korea.

-Ever since his banishment from South Korea in 2002, Yoo has made residence in Beijing, China.
-Soon after, he moved back to the United States to live in Los Angeles, California.
-Yoo married Christine Oh in 2004 with whom he has 4 children.
-In October 2019, Yoo launched his YouTube channel where he posted videos of his daily workout routine.
+After his banishment from South Korea in 2002, Yoo made his residence in Beijing, China.
+Soon after, he moved back to the U.S. to live in Los Angeles County, California.
+Yoo married Christine Oh in 2004, with whom he has 4 children.
+In October 2019, Yoo launched his YouTube channel, where he posted videos of his daily workout routine.

+While Yoo was in South Korea, he attended Kaywon School of Art and Design as a multimedia major.
+He then majored in business at Cerritos College and theology at Bethesda University.

-Yoo is a practitioner of Taekwondo which he has been a practitioner of during the height of his celebrity days which he featured his skills on some of the Korean TV shows of the time.
-In 2010 when he was invited as a guest on the show Asia Uncut, he stated he (at the time of filming) held 3rd Dan black belt.
+Yoo was a practitioner of Taekwondo during the height of his celebrity days.
+He featured his skills on Korean TV shows of the time.
+In 2010, when he was invited as a guest on the show Asia Uncut, he stated he (at the time of filming) held a 3rd Dan black belt.